 He is also a partner at Clifford Chance LLP and was a member of THE Partnership Steering Group , which was key in the development of THE Partnership from its earliest beginnings.

-Between 2010 and 2012 Shahanaz worked for Tower Hamlets Council as the Diversity and Equality Coordinator and as a Strategy and Performance Officer.
-Prior to this, she managed the Prevent strategy roll out across all London boroughs and contributed to the development of national policy on Prevent as the Regional Prevent Manager for the Government Office for London.
+From 2017 to 2018, and between 2010 and 2012, Shahanaz worked for Tower Hamlets Council as a Strategy, Policy and Performance Officer and as a Diversity and Equality Coordinator.
+Prior to 2012, she managed the Prevent strategy roll out across all London boroughs and contributed to the development of national policy on Prevent as the Regional Prevent Manager for the Government Office for London.

 Alasdair was Headteacher of Morpeth School for 21 years until 2013, a school which was one of 12 schools nationally recognised by Ofsted as ‘Achieving against the odds’.

 Alasdair has also worked in Malawi and Papua New Guinea, was a member of the DfE’s Headteacher Reference Group and led a national review of PSHE.
 He is currently working for the Welsh Government on their Schools Challenge programme and as Advocate for their Pupil Premium initiative.

 Kevan has worked in public service for over 30 years and became the first Chief Executive of the Educational Endowment Foundation in 2011, having previously been Chief Executive of the London Borough of Tower Hamlets.